textileio/desktop/README.md

 **`yarn dist`**

 Builds the app and bundles it as an [Electron app](https://electronjs.org/), along with the underlying go-textile node.
 This is how you produce a true Textile desktop release.
 See `./scripts/bundle.sh` for the commands used, and the [`go-astilectron` + bundler](https://github.com/asticode/go-astilectron-bundler#installation) repos for details.

+**Manual**

+Install `go-astilectron-bundler`:

+    go get github.com/asticode/go-astilectron-bundler/...
+    go install github.com/asticode/go-astilectron-bundler/astilectron-bundler

+Build the app:
+    yarn build
+    astilectron-bundler -v

+Double-click the built app in `tray/output/{darwin,linux,windows}-amd64`, or run it directly:

+    go run *.go

+You can also build the architecture-specific versions with:

+    astilectron-bundler -v -c bundler.{mac,linux,windows}.json

+_**Linux**_

+On Linux, you also have to `apt-get install libappindicator1 xclip libgconf-2-4` due to an issue with building Electron-based apps.

 ## Documentation